-Being fired or laid off from your job is always a frustrating experience, but even more so when you are being terminated for illegal reasons.
+Being fired or laid off from your job is always a frustrating experience, but even more so when you are terminated for illegal reasons.
 And while you may be 100 percent certain that you have been wrongfully terminated by your employer, it will take more than just your words to prove wrongful termination and seek compensation.

-And that’s where evidence, paperwork and documentation come in handy.
+And that’s where evidence, paperwork, and documentation come in handy.
 Documenting the process that led to your firing is a key element of proving wrongful termination.

-In many situations, the employee who is about to get wrongfully terminated by his or her employer have a gut feeling that something is up before the firing.
+In many situations, the employee who is about to get wrongfully terminated by his or her employer has a gut feeling that something is up before the firing.
 If you feel like your relationship with your employer has taken a turn for the worse or your employer has reprimanded you, discriminated against you, or attempted to sexually harass or abuse you in the workplace, start documenting each work-related event.

 More often than not, employers who do not want to be accused of wrongful termination plant a wide variety of seemingly legal hints to distance themselves from liability.
 These include but are not limited to poor performance reviews, reductions of pay, reprimands, and informal comments.